 A great way to soak up the breathtaking Loch Katrine is to hop aboard the Sir Walter Scott Steamship.
 This world-famous vessel has been cruising the waters here for 120 years.

-- Good to know: You get reduced rates on Nordic Visitor self-drive tours if you want to use your own car – contact our Scotland team for more information
+- Good to know: You can save up to 10% on Nordic Visitor self-drive tours if you use your own car – contact our Scotland team for more information

 3. Best for… Iconic views